Artemmkin/Artemmkin.github.io/_posts/2018-03-03-terraform-test-functions.md

 If you miss creating variables and find working with the interactive console confusing, you can try out the built-in functions using output variables.

 Create a configuration file for testing.
-And put some provider in it such as `local` which doesn't have required parameters.
-[Terraform won't run without a provider component, that is why I use the one that has the least required configuration.]

 Then define any variables you want with a `variable` block and put the expression you want to test inside definition of an [output variable](https://www.terraform.io/intro/getting-started/outputs.html).

 To demonstrate the same examples with the [length()](https://www.terraform.io/docs/configuration/interpolation.html#length-list-) and [lookup()](https://www.terraform.io/docs/configuration/interpolation.html#lookup-map-key-default-) function using a new approach, I will create the following `test.tf` file:

 ```
-provider local {}

 variable "my_list" {
   default = ["hello", "world"]
 }